sanders41/cookiecutter-python/README.md

 - pytest-cov
 - tox

+## VS Code settings

+If yes is selected for `include_vscode_settings` the generated project will contain a `.vscode/settings.json` file that will automatically run Black when files are saved.

 ## How to use

 First make sure you have cookiecutter installed.
 Instructions for installing can be found [here](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html).